burakbayramli/alldata/README.md

 updates get a Polygon.io key, and call `get_day` for that day.
 In order to load the incremental CSV files for a whole month, run `db_load_inc` with `year/month` combination.

+## TODO

+- An easy way to update BIST 100 data would be nice.